• Bloglovin

 Taking a cue from the people sitting next to us, we sat and traced the sutra with the low hum of the sutras chanted in the background for an hour.
 Lucas took up more than his fair share of space trying to figure out how everyone else was flexible enough to comfortably sit cross-legged.
 About halfway through, he started grumbling complaints, “Do we have to copy this whole thing?!
 Are they going to check?
 How long do we have to do this?”
 I had no answers, but it was clear he was super anxious we wouldn’t have any time in our allotted hour to see the garden with how long it was taking him.
 We had no idea what we signed up for.

-One-by-one, others would take their painstakingly calligraphied sutras to the altar as an offering, bow, and exit out to the gardens.
-You heard that right – we didn’t even get to keep all that hard work we’d just done.
+One by one, others would take their painstakingly calligraphied sutras to the altar as an offering, bow, and exit out to the gardens.
+You heard that right - we didn't even get to keep all that hard work we'd just done.

 Once we stepped into the moss garden, we completely forgot the pain our legs and back endured for the past hour.
 Anything up to this point was worth it for this.
-The reservation process and higher admission fee means this temple is less-populated.
-With only a few others in sight, you’re instantly whisked away into a magical land you’ve only imagined in dreams.
+The reservation process and higher admission fee mean this temple is less-populated.
+With only a few others in sight, you're instantly whisked away into a magical land you've only imagined in dreams.

 This is my happy place.
-You can find me here in my day dreams, okay?
+You can find me here in my daydreams, okay?

 Day 3:

-The top two stories of the Golden Pavilion are covered in gold-leaf.
+The top two stories of the Golden Pavilion are covered in gold leaf.
 Its history includes burning to the ground in 1950 and being rebuilt.
-I can’t even imagine the price-tag on that restoration.
+I can't even imagine the price tag on that restoration.

 As the only blonde in sight, a gaggle of middle schoolers on a field trip flocked around me to practice their English, interviewing me about where I was from and what I’d seen in Japan.